clulab/processors/webapp/Docker/README.md

-# Eidos
+# processors

 ## Docker for webapp

-This directory contains several Dockerfiles which generate containers that run the Eidos web application and web service.
+This directory contains several Dockerfiles which generate containers that run the processors web application and web service.

 * Dockerfile - This should match the next and remains for compatability purposes
 * DockerfileRun - This runs the webapp through sbt in development mode